Nordea Bank Q4 operating profit up 11%

 ($1 = 0.8324 euros)

-(Reporting by Tarmo Virki in Tallinn and Colm Fulton in Stockholm; Editing by Jacqueline Wong)
+(Reporting by Tarmo Virki in Tallinn and Colm Fulton in Stockholm; Editing by Jacqueline Wong and Amy Caren Daniel)

 ((Colm.Fulton@thomsonreuters.com;))